manishrana7/icet-manish/doc/userguide/source/workflow.rst

 --------------

-A cluster space (represented by the :class:`ClusterSpace <icet.ClusterSpace>` class) is defined by providing a prototype structure (usually a primtive cell), the species allowed on each site, and a set of cutoffs for each (cluster) order to be included, as demonstrated in the tutorial section that illustrates the :ref:`basic construction of a cluster expansion
+A cluster space (represented by the :class:`ClusterSpace <icet.ClusterSpace>` class) is defined by providing a prototype structure (usually a primitive cell), the species allowed on each site, and a set of cutoffs for each (cluster) order to be included, as demonstrated in the tutorial section that illustrates the :ref:`basic construction of a cluster expansion
 <tutorial_construct_cluster_expansion>`.
 It contains the set of clusters
-(pairs, triplets, quadruplets etc) and orbits into which a structure can be decomposed.
-(An orbit is a set of symmetry equivalent clusters, see Figure below).
+(pairs, triplets, quadruplets etc.) and orbits into which a structure can be decomposed.
+(An orbit is a set of symmetry equivalent clusters, see figure below).
 Such a decomposition is referred to as a *cluster vector*.

-In simpler terms, a cluster vector is a numerical representation of an alloy structure, and a cluster space enables such representations.
+In simpler terms, a cluster vector is a numerical representation of an alloy structure, and a cluster space enables such representations to be obtained.

 .. figure:: _static/2d-clusters.svg

-    Three different orbits: one pair, one triplet, and one quadruplet.
-Each orbit consists of several clusters that are equivalent under the symmetry operation of the underlying lattice.
+    Clusters representing different orbits: one pair, one triplet, and one quadruplet.
+An orbit comprises all clusters that are equivalent under the symmetry operation of the underlying lattice.

 .. _workflow_structure_container: